oblanox/oblanox/README.md

 Greetings, traveler of GitHub.

 I'm Roman — a software engineer, analyst, and full-stack developer with 25+ years of experience wrestling with systems so old, they remember dial-up.
-My toolbox includes everything from PHP and Delphi to React, Spring, PostgreSQL, and Unreal Engine 4.
+My toolbox includes everything from C++, PHP and Delphi to React, Spring, PostgreSQL, and Unreal Engine 4.

 I specialize in:
 - 🔍 Reverse engineering chaotic codebases